R1ck77/guile-python-interop-test/README.md

 The code generation module `meta-create-c-binding.scm` has an hideous name and doesn't support all possible combination of arguments, most notably it doesn't support Python objects handlers required to support most `PyErr_` functions.

 More a feature than a bug, the Python/Guile interface is based on the low-level version of the Python API functions.
 This means it has the same reference counting quirks, and plays very poorly with GC without proper high level wrapping (see `high-level.scm`)

+## License

+This code is distributed under the GNU General Public License v2.

+This code can be freely used in non profit software, as long as proper credit is provided.

+Commercial use of the code is reserved.

+No matter how the code is used, no warranty whatsoever is provided.